ocornut/imgui/docs/FAQ.md

 Dear ImGui internally needs to uniquely identify UI elements.
 Elements that are typically not clickable (such as calls to the Text functions) don't need an ID.
-Interactive widgets (such as calls to Button buttons) need an unique ID.
+Interactive widgets (such as calls to Button buttons) need a unique ID.

 **Unique IDs are used internally to track active widgets and occasionally associate state to widgets.<BR>
 Unique IDs are implicitly built from the hash of multiple elements that identify the "path" to the UI element.**